top of page

 • The course spans 24 learning hours, divided into 4 days X 6 hours per day.

-• The first 3 days will be delivered consecutivelyץ
+• The first 3 are delivered consecutively

 Delivery